 After limestone, silica (SiO2) is the second most common cementing agent in rocks.
 Derived from quartz, silica dissolves only 6 parts per million in pure water at 77°F (25°C).
 As temperatures rise, more silica goes into solution.
 At 300°F (150°C), silica concentrations reach 140 parts per million.
 If a silica-rich solution occupied the pore space between sand grains, silica would precipitate on their solid surfaces as the water cooled, cementing loose grains into rocks.

-Sediments often fell through silica-rich water.
-Therefore, the cementing solution was frequently in place between deposited sedimentary particles.
+Sediments fell through silica-rich water.
+Therefore, the cementing solution was automatically in place between deposited sedimentary particles.
 It is difficult to imagine another scenario in which so much superheated liquid water could dissolve silica, distribute silica-rich solutions worldwide, and then, before they cooled, force them down into sediments where cementing could occur.